pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

       Persistent Volumes (PVs).
 If you want to deploy a production multi-node
       cluster, follow the instructions for your cloud provider or on-prem
       installation as described in [Deploy Pachyderm](../../deploy-manage/deploy/).
-      New Kubernetes nodes cannot be added to this single-node cluster.
+      You won't be able to add new Kubernetes nodes to this single-node cluster.

-### 0- Prerequisites
+### Prerequisites
 You have installed:

 - A [Kubernetes cluster](../../../getting-started/local-installation/#setup-a-local-kubernetes-cluster){target=_blank} running on your local environment (pick the virtual machine of your choice):